sony/nmos-cpp/Documents/Dependencies.md

 By default nmos-cpp uses [Conan](https://conan.io) to download most of its dependencies.

-If you don't want to use Conan, install Boost, WebSocket++, OpenSSL and C++ REST SDK as detailed below then call CMake with `-DUSE_CONAN=OFF` when building nmos-cpp.
+If you prefer not to use Conan, you must install Boost, WebSocket++, OpenSSL and C++ REST SDK as detailed below then call CMake with `-DUSE_CONAN:BOOL="0"` when building nmos-cpp.

 1. Install Python 3 if necessary
 2. Run `pip install conan`, on some platforms with Python 2 and Python 3 installed this may need to be `pip3 install conan`
 3. Install [DNS Service Discovery](#dns-service-discovery)

-4. Run CMake as detailed in [instructions](Getting-Started.md)
+Now follow the [Getting Started](Getting-Started.md) instructions directly.
+Conan is used to download the rest of the dependencies.

-5. Due to [an issue](https://github.com/bincrafters/community/issues/998) with the C++ REST SDK recipe you may need to force Conan to install from source rather than using a pre-built package.
+Note: Due to [an issue](https://github.com/bincrafters/community/issues/998) with the C++ REST SDK recipe you may need to force Conan to install from source rather than using a pre-built package.
 In [cmake/NmosCppConan.cmake](cmake/NmosCppConan.cmake) change `BUILD missing` in `conan_cmake_run` to `BUILD missing cpprestsdk`, run CMake once then revert this change.
 You may need to repeat this step when switching to a new build configuration.

 ### Boost C++ Libraries

-If using Conan this section can be skipped.
+If using Conan, this section can be skipped.

 1. Download a [recent release](http://www.boost.org/users/download/)
    Notes: